 How Can Your Company Succeed at B2C Ecommerce?

 By 2021, global retail ecommerce sales will hit $4.5 trillion making it an exciting industry for aspiring entrepreneurs.
-It’s also a flexible industry since online merchants can choose from several product models based on their capabilities:
+It’s also a flexible industry since online merchants can choose from several product models based on their capabilities: To start an ecommerce business you can select multiple product strategies.

 - Single product: Ideal for new businesses who don't want to stretch themselves too thin.